We’re giving you movie, horror, drama realness this week!

 Ken is volunteering in Chicago with a group of students this week, so here's your second chance to hear a pivotal interview.

 Yes, there are a ton of issues of inequality out there, but when it comes to violence against our LGBTQ and HIV-affected brothers and sisters, we must ALL stand up and do something now because lives are *actually* being lost.

-Balls, belly-laughs, burlesque and probably a ton more b-words we can’t even think of on this week’s most entertaining episode.
+Ken is in the middle of grading papers so here's a second change to hear balls, belly-laughs, burlesque and probably a ton more b-words we can’t even think of on this most entertaining episode.

 First up, comedian Erin Foley returns to bring the laughs as we gab about everything from the rocking glory of Heart, the distinct joys of audience interaction and the warm embrace of Sallie Mae.
 AND, our first ever So Gay Sports Segment!
 What?!?

 So, you’re on a float in the Macy’s Thanksgiving Day Parade.
 And Miss USA is over your back shoulder waving.
 And the Ronald McDonald balloon is coming up fast behind you.
 What do you do?!?